Click here to submit an English Honors Application online.

 English 498 Honors Seminar I: Developing and Writing a Thesis

-This course begins with a brief shared reading list to discuss strategies for identifying problem questions and developing working theses in literary and cultural texts.
-The remainder of the semester is devoted to getting your individual projects not only under way, but quite far along.
-Over the course of the semester, you will develop abstracts for your thesis idea; write a prospectus that outlines the chapter-by-chapter structure for your argument; find and begin working with faculty advisors; learn how to communicate your individual ideas and insights into a public presentation for a general audience; and complete the first chapter of your project.
+This course is for seniors who are beginning to write their theses, and is offered in the Fall.
+It is devoted to getting your individual projects not merely under way but actually quite far along.
+Over the course of the semester, you will develop an abstract for your thesis idea and an annotated bibliography recording the start of your research; write a prospectus that outlines the chapter-by-chapter structure for your argument; find and begin working with a faculty advisor and a second reader; practice communicating your original ideas and insights in a public presentation for a general audience; and complete the first strong draft of the first chapter or unit of your project.

 English 499 Honors Seminar II: Thesis Writing